 One useful distinction is between domestic and international portfolio flows.
 Domestic flows stay within one financial system as capital moves between sectors, maturities, styles, or asset classes.
 International flows cross jurisdictions, redirecting capital from one country’s securities markets toward another’s.
 Crossing a border changes the institutional setting, currency exposure, and policy backdrop, but not the core category.

 A second distinction runs by asset class.
 Equity portfolio flows move capital into or out of listed company shares, while fixed-income portfolio flows redistribute capital across sovereign debt, credit markets, duration segments, or risk tiers.
-Many important reallocations also happen inside a single asset class, such as shifts from long duration to short duration bonds or from high-beta equities to more defensive equity exposure.
+Many important reallocations also happen inside a single asset class, such as shifts from long-duration to short-duration bonds or from high-beta equities to more defensive equity exposure.

 How portfolio flows affect markets